madeso/infofile/README.md

 Introduction:
 ==============

-There are 2 elements of the info file.
+There are 2 core elements of the info file.
 The string and the node.
 Everything else is syntactic sugar(and there is much sugar).

 One way of defining strings is the standard C/C++ like "hello world", another is the enchaned identifiers like myInt or nice_cat.

 The node consists of a name, a value, and a list of child nodes.
 All are optional and can be empty.
 There are 3 ways to specify the child nodes.
 Structure, value-array and structure array.

+    name = "Gustav"; // a node without a structure

 Structures allow the most flexibility and let's you specify how it's children are specified, some may have a name and no value while some may have children.

+    developer { name: "Gustav"; } // a "struct node"

 Array are syntactic sugar for structures, and only allows you to specify one specific structure with less typing.
 Value-arrays only let's specify the values of children while structure-array only lets you specify structures.

+	ints = [42, 42, 42]; // a "value array"

-A info file has a single node, and neither name nor the value can be specified so it's per definition always empty.
+A info file has a single root node, and neither name nor the value can be specified so it's per definition always empty.

+    [ 1 2 3 ] // a array as a root node
+    { name: Gustav; "on github": yes } // a strucutre as a root node

+Typing brackets as the root node is tiring, so for the root node they are optional

+    name: Gustav;
+	"on github": yes;

 Example files:
 ==============